Pioneers ride balanced attack to 53-12 win over Brownsville

 West Greene was able to honor seniors Wyatt Hoag, Brayden Mooney and Hayden Ross.

-The Pioneers wasted little time taking control of the game against the Falcons (0-6), jumping out to a 20-0 lead in the first quarter as Whipkey and Orndoff hooked up for touchdown passes of 30 yards and 20 yards, and Wise broke free for a 34-yard TD run.
+The Pioneers wasted little time taking control of the game against the Falcons (0-6), jumping out to a 20-0 lead in the first quarter as Whipkey threw touchdown passes of 30 yards to Dalton Lucey and 20 yards to Nathan Orndoff before Wise broke free for a 34-yard TD run.

 West Greene extended its lead to 47-0 by halftime on a 2-yard scoring pass from Whipkey to Orndoff and touchdowns runs of 20 yards by freshman Colin Brady, 59 yards by Wise and 5 yards by freshman Seth Burns.